Karting European Championship: Senior gearbox class (2024–2025)

-Superkart classes (2002–2019)
+Superkart classes (1976–2019)

-From 2002 to 2019, the 250cc Superkart category was contested at the European Championship.
+From 1976 to 1995 and 2002 to 2019, the 250cc superkart category was contested at the European Championship.
 This category also includes the Superkart-2 (SK-2) division, contested in 2003 and 2004.

-Primary Superkart class (2002–2019)
+Primary superkart class (1976–2019)

-The Superkart (SK) class was contested for 18 seasons, predominantly being dominated by British and French drivers.
-Peter Elkmann won the most Superkart European Championships, with four.
+The superkart (SK) class was contested for 18 seasons, predominantly being dominated by British and French drivers.
+Dave Buttigieg, Martin Hines, and Peter Elkmann each won a joint-record four superkart European Championships.